MBTA accessibility: History

 In 1975, the Massachusetts Architectural Access Board enacted its first regulations requiring accessibility of public facilities.
 All subsequent new rapid transit stations have been accessible.
 The first station to be renovated for accessibility was the Red Line level of in 1979.
 In the mid-1980s, the MBTA spent $80 million to extend the platforms of seven Red Line and three Orange Line stations to allow the use of six-car trains and add elevators.

 The pace of renovations increased after the 1990 Americans with Disabilities Act.
 Only 26 of the 80 key stations were accessible by 1990; $1.6 billion in renovations raised this to 69 in 2004.
 Of all stations, 2% were accessible in 1980, 21% in 1990, 48% in 2000, 70% in 2010, and 75% in 2020.

 Green Line service was not accessible until around 2001, when key surface stops were retrofitted with raised platforms for use with new Type 8 LRVs.
 In 2006, the MBTA settled a class-action lawsuit, Joanne Daniels-Finegold, et al. v.
 MBTA, under which the agency agreed to add redundant elevators to a number of rapid transit stations and make other accessibility improvements.
+The settlement was amended in 2018 to better define certain terms.
+In December 2025, the independent monitor declared the MBTA to be in substantial compliance with the settlement.
+The MBTA entered into a continued accessibility agreement with the original plaintiffs.
 As of 2025, the MBTA expects 93% of stations to be accessible by 2030.